Hull, Iowa

 Hull is a city in Sioux County, Iowa.
 The population was 2,384 at the time of the 2020 census.

 History

 The first settlers in the Hull area arrived in 1872.
 The city was incorporated on May 15, 1886.
 Hull was named for John A. T. Hull, a member of the United States House of Representatives from Iowa.
 It was previously named Pattersonville for John G. Patterson, before changing its name to Winland then finally Hull in the 1880s.

-In 1993, The Foreign Candy Company of Hull became the first American firm to import Warheads (candy).
+In 1993, The Foreign Candy Company of Hull became the first American firm to import Warheads sour candy.

 In 2004, Hull received a $400,000 grant from Vision Iowa to build the Pattersonville Park and Cultural Center.
 Some of the money was returned in 2011 because the park had not been constructed.